MSDLLCpapers/dynacem/README.md

 The *get_dynfields()* function extracts these parameters from the [heemod](https://cran.r-project.org/package=heemod) model object, and calculates ‘rolled-up’ values as at the start of each timestep rather than discounted to time zero.
-The rolled-up values are what *dynacem* requires.
+The rolled-up values are what *dynamicpv* requires.

 ``` r